Neuroplastic Pain

 Sometimes, this protective mechanism can malfunction.
 Just as a home security system might start triggering false alarms, your brain might start to interpret signals which aren’t actually pain signals as pain.
 To stick with the alarm analogy, this would be as if your home alarm system began to interpret the phone ringing as a danger signal.

 Neuroplastic pain develops through a process where your brain's neural pathways begin to connect other inputs to its pain system.
-The brain learns that your body’s responses that other physical, sensory, or emotional experiences represent danger, and it will trigger a pain sensation.
-Additionally, the brain can start to see normal feelings as painful (allodynia) or make small pains feel bigger (hyperalgesia).
+The brain learns that your body’s responses to normal, safe experiences represent danger, and it will trigger a pain sensation.
+Additionally, the brain can start to present normal sensation as painful (allodynia) or make small pains feel bigger (hyperalgesia).
 Just like a well worn pathway, the more often this happens, the better the brain gets at sensing and increasing pain signals.

-The transformation from helpful acute pain to persistent neuroplastic pain involves various factors:
+The transformation from helpful acute pain to persistent neuroplastic often pain involves:

 Fear and anxiety about pain reinforces neural pathways

-The brain may become hypervigilant, constantly scanning for potential threats
+The brain becomes hypervigilant, constantly scanning for potential threats, and

 Ending false alarms